6 Key Megatrends For 2023-2026

 A 2022 Buffer survey showed that 72% of employees say their company is permanently allowing some amount of remote work.
 That’s up from 46% in 2021.

-Finance, one industry that’s been resistant to remote work, seems to be moving toward remote and hybrid work in 2022.
+Finance, one industry that’s been resistant to remote work, seems to be moving toward remote and hybrid work.

 In early 2022, the stock trading app Robinhood announced its employees would stay “primarily remote” for the future.